What types of federal grants are made to state and local governments and how do they work?

 A recurring question with federal grants is how they influence state and local behavior.
 Research finds that states and localities substitute federal dollars for some of their own spending.
 However, magnitudes vary and in some cases federal grants may “crowd in” rather than crowd out state and local dollars.
 (See, for example, Gramlich and Galper (1973), who found that $1.00 of unrestricted federal aid stimulated $0.36 in state and local spending, $0.28 in lower state and local taxes, and $0.36 in higher fund balances or saving.
 However, other research has found evidence that federal dollars stimulate more than the expected state and local spending response.
 Some early “flypaper effect” research may have mistaken matching as lump-sum grants or overlooked maintenance-of-effort requirements.
 Other explanations include tacit understandings between federal appropriators and grant recipients about how recipients will respond to federal money (Chernick 1979; Knight 2002).
 See also Leduc and Wilson (2017).)

 Beyond grants, the federal government also subsidizes state and local governments by allowing federal income taxpayers to deduct state and local taxes already paid (up to a $10,000 cap in 2018 through 2025 under current law) and by excluding bond interest from taxable income.
-The value of these subsidies was $133 billion in foregone dollars to the US Treasury in FY 2017 (Office of Management and Budget 2018).
+The value of these subsidies was about $44 billion in forgone dollars to the US Treasury in FY 2019 (JCT 2019).

 Chernick, Howard A. 1979.
 “An Economic Model of the Distribution of Project Grants.”
 In Fiscal Federalism and Grants-in-Aid, edited by Peter M. Mieszkowski and William H. Oakland, 81–103.
 Washington, DC: Urban Institute.